Dashron/Roads/README.md

 4. Keep your page layout (headers, footers, body, meta tags, etc.) in the "backend only" section.
 5. Keep your DB calls in the "backend only" section
 6. Make sure the mixed frontend-or-backend routes only ever make HTTP requests, or render HTML

+### FAQ

+**Why is this called roads?**
+The name Roads fit well with some of the earlier architectural decisions, and some of the more advanced ways of using this feature.
+Over time those features have become less prominent, but we kept the name.
+If you really want it to make sense, we can force a backronym.
+Let's say it means Requests organized and dispatched simply.